A while ago my local paper published a column titled "You can resist the modern era only for so long," written by Joe Amarante.

 I've had cellphones for many years, and get a new one every two years even if I don't need one.
-I'll probably get an iPhone 5 when my current contract ends next month.
+My newest is a wonderful Nolkia Lumia 1020.

 BUT, I have never never ever ever sent a text message.
 I am unlikely to ever send one.
 I don't even know how to send one.
 It's possible that I have received text messages.
 If so, I have never read them.
 Even my very-low-tech brother-in-law texts to his kids.

-I use my Samsung smartphone for talking, or for taking pictures if something important happens and I don't have a better picture-taking device with me, or for checking the time if I forget to wear a watch, or if I need brief Internet access to find an address or phone number or to relieve boredom.
+I've use three smartphones for talking, reading books, or for taking pictures if something important happens and I don't have a better picture-taking device with me, or for checking the time if I forget to wear a watch, or if I need brief Internet access to find an address or phone number or to relieve boredom.

 Phones are for vocal communication.